cloudinary/cloudinary_wordpress/readme.txt

 The Cloudinary lazy loading scripts must be loaded in the page head.
 Ensure your site or any 3rd party plugins are not setup to move these scripts.

+**Does Cloudinary work on multilingual sites?**

+Absolutely!
+Cloudinary is fully compatible with WPML, the leading WordPress multilingual plugin, and is officially recommended for seamless media management across multiple languages.
+Cloudinary ensures that your media assets are efficiently handled on your multilingual site.
+For more details, visit [WPML's official page](https://wpml.org/plugin/cloudinary/) on Cloudinary compatibility.

 == About Cloudinary ==

 Read more about Cloudinary: